FORMS OF INHERITANCE: THE WORK OF ANNA MAYER

 - Anna Mayer, “Fireful of Fear: Store These Records in a Safe Deposit Box or Other Secure Place (Kanan Dume),” 2008-2018/ Wildfired ceramic.
 19 x 16 x 3 inches.
 Photo by the artist.

-- Anna Mayer, “Upside-Down Mourning Ware Vessel with Mourning Ware Coral and Funeral Prince,” 2019.
-Inherited crushed dinnerware embedded in Cassius Basaltic clay, cut-up discarded inner tube.
+- Anna Mayer, “Upside-Down Mourning Ware Vessel with Mourning Ware Coral and Funeral Fringe,” 2019.
+Inherited crushed dinnerware embedded in Obsidian clay, cut-up discarded inner tube.
 32 x 16 x 21 inches.
 Photo by Esteban Pulido.

-- Anna Mayer, detail of “Upside-Down Mourning Ware Vessel with Mourning Ware Coral and Funeral Prince,” 2019.
-Inherited crushed dinnerware embedded in Cassius Basaltic clay, cut-up discarded inner tube.
+- Anna Mayer, detail of “Upside-Down Mourning Ware Vessel with Mourning Ware Coral and Funeral Fringe,” 2019.
+Inherited crushed dinnerware embedded in Obsidian clay, cut-up discarded inner tube.
 32 x 16 x 21 inches.
 Photo by Esteban Pulido.